Assumption-lean weak limits and tests for two-stage adaptive experiments: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we establish a set of general and assumption-lean weak convergence results for the WIPW estimator under a two-stage adaptive sampling scheme.
 These results are largely agnostic to any specific outcome distribution, allowing for broad applicability across a wide range of potential outcomes.
 Moreover, they accommodate a broad spectrum of signal strengths, making them especially useful for downstream hypothesis testing.
-To facilitate asymptotically valid tests based on these weak convergence results, we propose a plug-in bootstrap procedure that is highly scalable.
+To facilitate asymptotically valid tests based on these weak convergence results, we propose a simulation-based procedure for obtaining critical values under the null that is highly scalable.
 Finally, we validate our theoretical claims through extensive numerical simulations and a semi-synthetic data analysis, illustrating strong finite-sample performance of the proposed tests.

 There are two directions that can be directly pursued with the results and techniques developed in this paper. \begin{itemize} \item \textbf{Experimental design:} In practice, designing the adaptive experiments often requires balancing statistical goals (e.g., power) with non-statistical considerations (e.g., regret, welfare) under budget constraints.
 Investigating the optimal design of adaptive experiments that trade off these competing objectives is a compelling direction for future study.
 See, for instance, recent work on adaptive experimental design in \citet{che2023adaptive,liang2023experimental,simchi2023multi,li2024double}.
-Our results on limiting distributions and proposed bootstrap procedure simplify power calculations, which in turn can inform the design of adaptive experiments.
+Our results on limiting distributions and proposed simulation-based procedure simplify power calculations, which in turn can inform the design of adaptive experiments.

 \item \textbf{Covariate adjustment:} In randomized controlled experiments, it is well established that appropriately adjusting for predictive covariates can improve the efficiency of statistical inference and increase the power of hypothesis testing \citep{lin2013agnostic}.
 It would be valuable to explore how such covariate adjustments can be incorporated into the analysis of data collected from adaptive experiments, and how they may enhance the efficiency of the proposed tests.
 These investigations require the study of asymptotic efficiency of different tests and the techniques developed in this paper may provide a useful starting point for exploring this line of research.
 In Appendix \ref{sec:extension_augmentation}, we present preliminary results on augmenting the WIPW test statistics. \end{itemize}